Specifications of CPU

 Virtualization technology

-Virtualization is the act of creating a virtual (rather than actual) version of something at the same abstraction level, including virtual computer hardware platforms, storage devices, and computer network resources.
+Virtualization is the process of creating a virtual version of something at the same level of abstraction, including virtual computer hardware platforms, storage devices, and computer network resources.
+This is achieved with Intel’s CPUs, called Intel Virtualization Technology (abbreviated as Intel VT or VT-x), and AMD’s CPUs, which are called AMD Virtualization (abbreviated as AMD-V).

 virtualization technology of CPU